newspart/amazon-search-scraper/README.md

 This Python script uses `undetected_chromedriver` and Selenium to scrape Amazon search results for product names and prices, with support for setting a custom country code to view region-specific results.

+## Disclaimer
+This script is for educational purposes only.
+Ensure compliance with Amazon's terms of service and applicable laws when scraping.
+The author is not responsible for any misuse or violations.

 ## Prerequisites
 - **Python**: Version 3.6 or higher.
 - **Chrome/Chromium**: Installed on your system.